-Digital Photo Professional Express, which is the mobile version of Canon’s Raw processing software, allows for the export of any type of Raw file via Wi-Fi and allows for the editing of either type of Raw file.
-At this time, the application is only accessible for Apple’s iOS; but, it wouldn’t surprise us if an Android version was ever developed.
+Digital Photo Professional Express, the mobile version of Canon’s Raw processing software, allows for the export of any type of Raw file via Wi-Fi and allows for the editing of either kind of Raw file.
+Unfortunately, at this time, the application is only accessible for Apple’s iOS, but it wouldn’t surprise us if an Android version were ever developed.

-Even though the Nikon D7500 has a bigger optical viewfinder and a few more AF points, the Canon 90D is able to keep up with it.
-In spite of this, the Canon is head and shoulders above the D7500 in terms of its live view autofocus.
-The Pentax KP is unable to compete with its Canon and Nikon contemporaries, despite the fact that it has a really useful image stabilization system built right into the body.
+Even though the Nikon D7500 has a bigger optical viewfinder and a few more AF points, the Canon 90D can keep up with it.
+Despite this, the Canon is head and shoulders above the D7500 in terms of its live-view autofocus.
+The Pentax KP cannot compete with its Canon and Nikon contemporaries, even though it has a handy image stabilization system built right into the body.

-In comparison to the mirrorless Sony a6400, the Canon 90D has a higher resolution and a longer battery life; but, the Sony a6400 has quicker continuous shooting, comes in a much smaller and lighter form, and has pricing that is more appealing.
+Compared to the mirrorless Sony a6400, the Canon 90D has a higher resolution and a longer battery life, the Sony a6400 has quicker continuous shooting, comes in a much smaller and lighter form, and has more appealing pricing.

 Both The Body And The Controls

-The bodies of the EOS 90D and the 80D, which came before it, are virtually indistinguishable from one another, with one major exception.
+The bodies of the EOS 90D and the 80D, which came before it, are virtually indistinguishable, with one major exception.
 The 90D is one ounce and 29 grams lighter, and the measurements are slightly different by one or two millimeters.
-The body of the 90D is weather-sealed and has been designed to sit comfortably in your hand.
-It falls somewhere in the middle of the EOS 77D and the 7D Mark II in terms of size and construction.
+The body of the 90D is weather-sealed and designed to sit comfortably in your hand.
+As a result, it falls in the middle of the EOS 77D and the 7D Mark II in size and construction.

-The shutter release button on the Canon EOS 90D has greater ‘travel’ than the one on the Canon EOS 80D, giving the impression that the 90D is a more advanced Canon DSLR.
-It has the distinct impression of being far more similar to a 5D Mark IV than a Rebel.
+The shutter release button on the Canon EOS 90D has more significant ‘travel’ than the one on the Canon EOS 80D, giving the impression that the 90D is a more advanced Canon DSLR.
+However, it has the distinct impression of being far more similar to a 5D Mark IV than a Rebel.

-The primary improvement to the 90D’s ergonomics is the addition of a brand new multi-controller, which Canon refers to as an 8-way joystick.
-Already present on the 80D (and encircled by a control dial), a second of these may be found on the 90D.
-The good news is that this controller is situated in an accessible location, which enables the focal point to be adjusted with ease.
-The piece of bad news is that the joystick is a slave control, which means that it can only do the same action as the other control and that its settings cannot be differentiated from that of the other control.
+The immediate improvement to the 90D’s ergonomics is the addition of a brand new multi-controller, which Canon refers to as an 8-way joystick.
+Already present on the 80D (and encircled by a control dial), a second may be found on the 90D.
+The good news is that this controller is situated in an accessible location, enabling the focal point to be easily adjusted.
+The bad news is that the joystick is a slave control, which means that it can only do the same action as the other control and that its settings cannot be differentiated from that of the further power.

-It was necessary to reposition a few buttons in order to make room for the new joystick, although the changes were not particularly significant.
+It was necessary to reposition a few buttons to make room for the new joystick, although the changes were not particularly significant.

 LCD And Viewfinder

 The LCD and viewfinder specifications of the 90D are identical to those of its predecessor.
-The completely articulating and touch-enabled LCD screen measures 3 inches diagonally and has 1.04 million dots.
-You may, of course, use the tap-to-shoot function, as well as focus and replay previously captured photographs.
-The fact that any menu, including the Q menu, can be browsed by touching the screen is another feature that we really like.
+The thoroughly articulating and touch-enabled LCD screen measures 3 inches diagonally and has 1.04 million dots.
+You may, of course, use the tap-to-shoot function and focus and replay previously captured photographs.
+The fact that any menu, including the Q menu, can be browsed by touching the screen is another feature that we like.

-The optical viewfinder has a magnification of 0.59x equivalent, despite the fact that it is not as huge as the finders in the Nikon D7500 or the Pentax KP.
+The optical viewfinder has a magnification of 0.59x equivalent, even though it is not as massive as the finders in the Nikon D7500 or the Pentax KP.
 Nonetheless, it is still respectable.